Frequently Asked Questions

 Human Resources/Working Abroad

-Both the Yale Health Plan (YHP) and Aetna provide coverage overseas, however, only for urgent or emergency care.
+Both Yale Health (YH) and Aetna provide coverage overseas.
+Yale Health coverage applies, however, only for urgent or emergency care.
 Urgent/emergency services are for non-routine or non-preventive conditions needed in order to prevent the serious deterioration of a member’s health following an unforeseen illness, injury or condition.

-In a medical emergency, seek care and contact your health plan and/or UnitedHealthcare Global as soon as possible.
-It is best if you contact your medical plan provider in advance if possible, but advance notice in not a requirement for coverage.
-Please refer to the appropriate section below for additional information on coverage from YHP, Aetna, and UnitedHealthcare Global.
-If the local hospital requires payment upon treatment, UnitedHealthcare Global could either help to facilitate payment or they could issue a payment guarantee to the hospital.
+In a medical emergency, seek care and contact Yale’s travel assistance provider International SOS or your health plan as soon as possible.
+Please refer to the appropriate section below for additional information on coverage from YHP, Aetna, and International SOS (ISOS).
+If the local hospital requires payment upon treatment, International SOS can either help to facilitate payment or issue a payment guarantee to the hospital.

-In an emergency, seek care and notify YHP Care Coordination ((203) 432 7397) within 2 business days.
+In an emergency, seek care and notify Yale Health Care Coordination ((203) 432 7397) within 2 business days.
 Refer to the YHP Member Handbook or for policy details.

-Yale also provides a special travel service that can help in the case of a medical emergency or problem overseas.
-If a serious injury or illness has occurred and treatment at a medical facility is not available, contact UnitedHealthcare Global using the appropriate toll free number for the country you are visiting (see back of UnitedHealthcare Global card or UnitedHealthcare Global web page) or contact the U.S. UnitedHealthcare Global office directly at (410) 453 6330.
-They will assist, monitor and coordinate your situation until it has been resolved (or you are no longer in danger).
-Be sure to travel with your UnitedHealthcare Global card for emergency contact numbers.
-Additional information is available on the International Travel page of this website.
-Note: Yale’s membership with UnitedHealthcare Global does not include travel health insurance and, therefore, medical emergencies should always be reported to your personal health care provider.
+Yale community members are automatically enrolled in the ISOS travel assistance program, which can help in the case of a medical emergency or problem overseas.
+If a serious injury or illness has occurred and treatment at a medical facility is not available, contact ISOS using the contact information found on the ISOS member card.
+ISOS will assist, monitor and coordinate your situation until it has been resolved (or you are no longer in danger).
+Be sure to carry the ISOS member card for emergency contact numbers.

 - Travel Health Insurance

 If you are not covered abroad, or have incomplete coverage, you may purchase health insurance that provides coverage while you are overseas.
-Two such programs are offered by HTH Worldwide and UnitedHealthcare Global, or consider using an online tool such as SquareMouth to compare and identify appropriate international travel health insurance coverage.
-The International Operations & Compliance Committee has not reviewed the information on the SquareMouth website to verify its thoroughness or accuracy and therefore travelers are advised to do their own due diligence before using this site and purchasing insurance.
+Two such programs are offered by HTH Worldwide and UnitedHealthcare Global, or consider using an online tool such as Insure My Trip to compare and identify appropriate international travel health insurance coverage.
+The International Operations & Compliance Committee has not reviewed the information on the Insure My Trip website to verify its thoroughness or accuracy and therefore travelers are advised to do their own due diligence before using this site and purchasing insurance.

 - Long Term Overseas Assignments